 Without further ado, let’s quickly check out the major differences between the two:

-First and foremost, landing page and home page are made for two different categories of audience.
+First and foremost, the landing page and home page are made for two different categories of audiences.
 As mentioned previously, there are subtle differences between the purpose of the two pages.
 And that reflects in the type of audience each page individually invites, inspires or receives.
 Let us break down audience types.

 As discussed previously, those who visit your home page primarily intend to “explore” your website or know about your business.
 Most of them do not intend to buy anything right away and their main objective here is to gather information about your trade.
 They might convert into your customers later but, unlike a landing page, conversion is not the immediate effect here.